Global shares

 An ETF is an investment fund, similar to a traditional managed fund, but bought and sold on a stock exchange just like any share.
 ETFs aim to closely track the performance of an index or asset class, and provide the returns of that index or asset class – less any fees.
-International ETFs enable you to invest in overseas markets and sectors by tracking a particular index.
-For example, an international ETF could track:
+Global shares ETFs enable you to invest in overseas markets and sectors by tracking a particular index.
+For example, a global shares ETF could track:

 An international ETF can be bought and sold on the ASX in Australian dollars during ASX trading hours, just like any other share.